ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_7.rst

 - Allow for lazy evaluation of Jinja2 expressions (https://github.com/ansible/ansible/issues/56017)
 - The default ansible-galaxy role skeletons no longer contain .travis.yml files.
 You can configure ansible-galaxy to use a custom role skeleton that contains a .travis.yml file to continue using Galaxy's integration with Travis CI.
 - ansible - At startup the filesystem encoding and locale are checked to verify they are UTF-8.
 If not, the process exits with an error reporting the errant encoding.
-- ansible - Increase minimum Python requirement to Python 3.9 for CLI utilities and control node code
+- ansible - Increase minimum Python requirement to Python 3.9 for CLI utilities and controller code
 - ansible-test - At startup the filesystem encoding is checked to verify it is UTF-8.
 If not, the process exits with an error reporting the errant encoding.
 - ansible-test - At startup the locale is configured as ``en_US.UTF-8``, with a fallback to ``C.UTF-8``.
 If neither encoding is available the process exits with an error.
 If the fallback is used, a warning is displayed.
 In previous versions the ``en_US.UTF-8`` locale was always requested.
 However, no startup checking was performed to verify the locale was successfully configured.
 - ansible-test validate-modules - Removed the ``missing-python-doc`` error code in validate modules, ``missing-documentation`` is used instead for missing PowerShell module documentation.